thebowenlab/thebowenlab.github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

 Our publications are all open access.
-If repositories are not provided with the citation below, please contact us so we can give you access.
+If repositories are not provided with the citation below, please contact us so we can share them with you.

 {% include section.html %}